-Michigan Defense Attorney will Fight to Stop the Misuse of Law by Police and Prosecutors
+We Will Fight to Stop the Misuse of Law by Police and Prosecutors

-Yates was busted by the Florida Fish and Wildlife Commission for having 72 undersized red groupers on his board, and was issued a ticket.
+Yates was busted by the Florida Fish and Wildlife Commission for having 72 undersized red groupers on his board and was issued a ticket.
 When he returned to port, there were only 69 fish on board.
 He was accused of throwing three of the undersized fish overboard – an act which the United States Attorney claims is the same as “shredding evidence.”
-A jury found him guilty of two felony criminal counts of knowingly destroying, concealing and covering up undersized fish with the intent to impede the investigation and proper catching of red grouper under the legal minimum in violation of the anti-shredding statute.
-No shredder needed be involved!!!
+A jury found him guilty of two felony criminal counts of knowingly destroying, concealing, and covering up undersized fish with the intent to impede the investigation and proper catching of red grouper under the legal minimum in violation of the anti-shredding statute.
+No shredder needed to be involved.

-Federal and State prosecutors are very creative and crafty when it comes to using our criminal laws to prosecute a person when the law, on its face, does not even appear to apply to the facts of the prosecution.
+Federal and state prosecutors are very creative and crafty when it comes to using our criminal laws to prosecute a person when the law, on its face, does not even appear to apply to the case’s facts.
 They enjoy trying new angles in which to start prosecutions and gain convictions.
-You need a law firm that will protect you and counteract the all too frequent shenanigans of the prosecutor’s office.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are vastly experienced in dealing with anything, and everything, a federal and state prosecutor can throw at you.
-If you are dealing with a possible criminal charge, or actually charged with a crime, the lawyers at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in handling defenses of all criminal matters, state and federal.
+Examples of prosecutors misusing the law include Resisting and Obstructing the Police, Obstruction of Justice, Conspiracy, RICO, and fraud.